-In 2009, a Green Fleet Review by the Energy Savings Trust identified that that while RCVs accounted for just 7% of the Council fleet, they consumed 25% of its fuel – making a disproportionate contribution to pollution and costs.
-Following this review, Leeds City Council, with independent assistance from Cenex, trialled the performance of gas RCV vehicles as a solutions to reduce the fleet's greenhouse gas (GHG) emissions.
+In 2009, a Green Fleet Review by the Energy Savings Trust identified that, while RCVs accounted for just 7% of the Council fleet, they consumed 25% of its fuel-making a disproportionate contribution to pollution and costs.
+Following this review, Leeds City Council, with independent assistance from Cenex, trialled the performance of gas RCV vehicles as a solution to reduce the fleet’s greenhouse gas (GHG) emissions.

-The vehicle trialled was a Mercedes-Benz Econic 2628LLG 26t chassis in a 4x2 configuration with a steering rear axle.
-Gas is stored in banks of 4x80 litre tanks, one on each side of the vehicle, giving 640 litres of gas at 200 bar.
+The vehicle trialled was a Mercedes-Benz Econic 2628LLG 26t chassis in a 4×2 configuration with a steering rear axle.
+Gas is stored in banks of 4×80 litre tanks, one on each side of the vehicle, giving 640 litres of gas at 200 bar.
 The vehicle has a Faun Variopress body, and a Terberg Omnidel bin lift.

-Leeds City Council are currently operating 12 gas vehicles and are planning on developing their fleet further to reduce GHG and air quality emissions.
+Leeds City Council is currently operating 12 gas vehicles and planning on developing their fleet further to reduce GHG and air quality emissions.

-Further information about the Leeds City Council Case Study can be found in the link below:
+Further information about the Leeds City Council Case Study can be found here.